In cardiac catheterization (or

 - Coronary artery bypass surgery

-- Coronary angioplasty (the opening of a coronary artery using a balloon or other method) or placement of a stent (a tiny metal coil or tube placed inside an artery to keep the artery open)
+tiny metal coil or tube placed inside an artery to keep the artery open.

 There may be other reasons for your doctor to recommend a cardiac cath.

 Possible risks of cardiac cath

 - Bleeding or bruising where the catheter is put into the body (the groin, arm, neck,

 - Pain where the catheter is put into

 - Blood clot or damage to the blood vessel that the catheter is put into

 - Infection where the catheter is put into the body